Rajvardhan7/WindFarm-Layout-Optimization/README.md

 ## Quick Demonstration:

-<h5>Sidebar:</h5> The user has to upload the power curve data and wind data in the sidebar.
+  -__Sidebar:__ The user has to upload the power curve data and wind data in the sidebar.
-<h5>Visualizer:</h5> The Visualizer section provides plots of power curve data and wind rose diagram
-<h5>Optimizer:</h5> The optimizer section allows a user to select multiple optimization algorithms and compare the annual energy production as well as the plot of optimal coordinates.
+  -__Visualizer:__</h5> The Visualizer section provides plots of power curve data and wind rose diagram -__Optimizer:__</h5> The optimizer section allows a user to select multiple optimization algorithms and compare the annual energy production as well as the plot of optimal coordinates.

-## Link to Video
+  -__Link to Video:__

 ## Instructions to run locally: